eleda77/eleda77.github.io/docs/vocab_list.md

 **heggler** - an egg haggler

 **henge** - a prehistoric monument consisting of a circle of stone or wooden uprights

+**hermeneutic** - concerning interpretation, especially of the Bible or literary texts; a method or theory of interpretation

+**hiren** - a seductive woman; a courtesan

 **hirsute** - hairy